AmoebeLabs/swiss-army-knife-card-manual/docs/tutorials/10-step-tutorial-basic-series01-part3.md

 ---

-#Tutorial 3: Create toolset template from previous tutorial
+#Basic Series \#1 Tutorial Part 3

-In this tutorial, we are going to create a Swiss Army Knife toolset template from the toolset created in Tutorial 1.
+In this tutorial, you will learn how to create a Swiss Army Knife toolset template from the toolset created in part 1 and to define and use template variables.

-By doing this, we learn something about how to create a toolset template and define variables.

 ##:sak-sak-logo: Prerequisites